wp-plugins/wp-imageflow2/readme.txt

 These additional WP-Imageflow2 specific options may be used:

 * startimg   - Gives the starting slide number to center in the gallery, the default is 1.
 * rotate     - Turns on/off auto-rotation for this instance (overrides the setting from the admin panel).
 Values are 'on' or 'off'.

-= Notes =
+* samewindow - Set true or false, overrides the default value from the settings page.

+== FAQ ==

+= My carousel contains broken images.
+What can I do? =

-If your reflected images don't show up, you might have a strict server that generates 404 errors on the reflected images.
+If your reflected images don’t show up, you might have a server that generates 404 errors on the reflected images.
 In this case select the option in the settings for strict servers.

-IF YOU ARE UPGRADING FROM 1.3.1 OR PRIOR AND YOU USED CUSTOM STYLING ON YOUR WP-IMAGEFLOW2 DIVS, YOU MUST UPDATE YOUR CUSTOM STYLES:

-* The main WP-ImageFlow2 divs are now CLASSes instead of IDs in order to support multiple instances, so any custom styling must be changed from #wpif2... to .wpif2...

-IF YOU ARE UPGRADING FROM 1.2.6 OR PRIOR, YOU MUST EDIT YOUR GALLERY SHORTCODES:

-* Use [wp-imageflow2] instead of [gallery]
-* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]
+= How can I help support this plugin? =

+A donation to support this plugin would be greatly appreciated.
+I also appreciate a rating on the WordPress plugin directory.

 == Screenshots ==

 1. WP-ImageFlow 2
 2. Choose the options you need.
+3. Add an image link

 == Changelog ==

+Version 1.7.0 (December 4, 2012)

+* NEW FEATURE - Support touch screen on the scroll bar to slide the images left/right
+* NEW FEATURE - Provide option to open image links in the same window
+* NEW FEATURE - Provide image link field in the image editor window rather than using the image description
+* Support secure links for the image link URL
+* Fix debug message when reflect scripts disabled

+NOTES -
+- Image links given in the image description are now deprecated and support will be dropped in the future.

 Version 1.6.6 (October 31, 2012)